-TheGame Boy is ahandheld game console developed byNintendo, launched in the Japanese home market on April 21, 1989, followed by North America later that year and other territories from 1990 onwards.
-Following the success of theGame & Watch single-game handhelds, Nintendo developed the Game Boy to be more like a portableconsole, with interchangeable cartridges.
-The concept proved highly successful and the Game Boy became acultural icon of the 1990s and early 2000s.
+TheGame Boy[a] is ahandheld game console developed byNintendo, launched in the Japanese home market on April 21, 1989, followed by North America later that year and other territories from 1990 onwards.
+Following the success of theGame & Watch single-game handhelds, Nintendo developed the Game Boy to be a portableconsole, with interchangeable cartridges.
+The concept proved highly successful, and theGame Boy line became acultural icon of the 1990s and early 2000s.

-Despite mixed reviews criticizing its monochrome graphics compared to competitors like theSega Game Gear,Atari Lynx, andNEC TurboExpress, the Game Boy's affordability, battery life, and extensive game library propelled it to market dominance.
-An estimated 118.69 million units of the Game Boy and its successor, theGame Boy Color (released in 1998), have been sold worldwide, making them the fourth-best-selling system ever.
-The Game Boy received several redesigns during its lifespan, including the smaller Game Boy Pocket (1996) and the Game Boy Light (1998).
-It was succeeded by theGame Boy Advance in 2001.
-Sales of Game Boy variants continued until 2003.
+Despite mixed reviews criticizing its monochrome display compared to full-color competitors like theSega Game Gear,Atari Lynx, andNEC TurboExpress, the Game Boy's affordability, battery life, and extensive game library propelled it to market dominance.
+An estimated 118.69 million units of the Game Boy and its successor, theGame Boy Color, released in 1998, have been sold worldwide, making them the fourth-best-selling system of all time.
+The Game Boy received several redesigns during its lifespan, including the smaller Game Boy Pocket, released in 1996, and thebacklit Game Boy Light, released in 1998.

 The Game Boy uses a customsystem on a chip (SoC), to house most of the components, named theDMG-CPU by Nintendo and theLR35902 by its manufacturer, theSharp Corporation.[25]: 11

-Within the DMG-CPU, the main processor is aSharp SM83,[24]: 15 a hybrid of theIntel 8080 andZilog Z80 processors.
-It combines the seven8-bit registers of the 8080 (omitting the alternateregisters of the Z80) with the programming syntax and additionalbit manipulation instructions of the Z80.
-The SM83 also includes new instructions optimized for operations specific to the Game Boy's hardware arrangement.[11][25][26]
-It operates at a clock rate of 4.194304 MHz.[24]: 12
+Within the DMG-CPU, the main processor is aSharp SM83,[25]: 15 a hybrid of theIntel 8080 andZilog Z80 processors.
+It combines the seven8-bit registers of the 8080 (omitting the alternateregisters of the Z80) with the programming syntax and additionalbit manipulationinstructions of the Z80.
+The SM83 also includes new instructions optimized for operations specific to the Game Boy's hardware arrangement.[7][26][27]
+It operates at aclock rate of 4.194304 MHz.[25]: 12

-The DMG-CPU also incorporates the Picture Processing Unit, essentially a basicGPU, that renders visuals using an 8 KB bank ofVideo RAM located on themotherboard.[27]: 11 The display is a 2.5-inch (diagonal) reflectivesuper-twisted nematic (STN) monochromeliquid-crystal display (LCD), measuring 47 millimeters (1.9 in) wide by 43 millimeters (1.7 in) high with a resolution of 160pixels wide by 144 pixels high in a 10:9aspect ratio.[28]
-The screen displays four shades of grey/green.[27]: 16
+The DMG-CPU also incorporates the Picture Processing Unit, essentially a basicGPU, that renders visuals using an 8 KB bank ofVideo RAM located on themotherboard.[28]: 11 The display is a 2.5-inch (diagonal) reflectivesuper-twisted nematic (STN) monochromeliquid-crystal display (LCD), measuring 47 millimeters (1.9 in) wide by 43 millimeters (1.7 in) high with a resolution of 160pixels wide by 144 pixels high in a 10:9aspect ratio.[29]
+The screen displaysfour shades of grey/green.[28]: 16

-Additionally, the SoC includes a 256 byte "bootstrap" ROM[29] which is used to start up the device, 127 bytes of High RAM that can be accessed faster (similar to aCPU cache), and theAudio Processing Unit, aprogrammable sound generator with four channels: apulse wave generation channel with frequency and volume variation, a second pulse wave generation channel with only volume variation, a wave channel that can reproduce anywaveform recorded in RAM, and awhite noise channel with volume variation.[27]: 79 [30] The motherboard also contains a 8 KB "workRAM" chip providing storage for general operations.[27]: 16
+Additionally, the SoC includes a 256 byte "bootstrap" ROM[30] which is used to start up the device, 127 bytes of High RAM that can be accessed faster (similar to aCPU cache), and theAudio Processing Unit, aprogrammable sound generator with four channels: apulse wave generation channel with frequency and volume variation, a second pulse wave generation channel with only volume variation, a wave channel that can reproduce anywaveform recorded in RAM, and awhite noise channel with volume variation.[28]: 79 [31] The motherboard also contains an 8 KB "workRAM" chip providing storage for general operations.[28]: 16

 The Game Boy's physical controls include aD-pad (directional pad), fouraction buttons (labeled 'A', 'B', 'SELECT', 'START'), a sliding power switch with a cartridge lock to prevent accidental removal, along withvolume andcontrast dials on either side of the device.[32]

-The original Game Boy was powered internally by fourAA batteries.[32]
-For extended use, an optional AC adapter or rechargeable battery pack can be connected via acoaxial power connector on the left side.[33]
-The right side also has aGame Link Cable[b] port for connecting to up to four Game Boy devices for multiplayer games or data transfer.[35]
-For sound output, the Game Boy includes a single monaural speaker and a3.5 mm headphone jack that offeredstereo sound.[36]
+The original Game Boy was powered internally by fourAA batteries.[33]
+For extended use, an optional AC adapter or rechargeable battery pack can be connected via acoaxial power connector on the left side.[34]
+The right side also has aGame Link Cable[c] port for connecting to up to four Game Boy devices for multiplayer games or data transfer.[36]
+For sound output, the Game Boy includes a single monaural speaker and a3.5 mm headphone jack that offeredstereo sound.[37]

-The Game Boy Pocket was released in Japan on July 20, 1996, and in North America on September 2, 1996, forUS$69.99 (equivalent to $140 in 2024).[48]
-The Game Boy Pocket revitalized hardware sales and its release was ultimately well-timed as it coincided with the release of the first Pokémon game, which became a major hit and catapulted the aging Game Boy back into spotlight, spurring a new wave of sales.[11]
-Reviewers praised the device's small size and improved display.[43][49]
-However, other reviewers were dismissive of the device, with theLos Angeles Times saying Nintendo was "repacking the same old black-and-white stuff and selling it as new."[50]
+The Game Boy Pocket launched in Japan on July 20, 1996, and in North America on September 2, 1996, forUS$69.99 (equivalent to $140 in 2024).[47]
+The Game Boy Pocket helped to revitalize hardware sales and its release was ultimately well-timed as it coincided with the massively successful launch ofPokémon, which further fueled Game Boy sales.[7]
+Reviewers praised the device's compact size and improved display,[42][48] though some critics dismissed it as a minor upgrade with theLos Angeles Times remarking that Nintendo was, "repacking the same old black-and-white stuff and selling it as new".[49]
+The device also faced criticism for its relatively short 10-hour battery life and the absence of a power LED, which had been used in previous models to indicate battery strength.[50][51]

 More than 1,000 games were released for the Game Boy, excluding cancelled and unlicensed games.[57]
 Additionally, more than 300 games developed for the Game Boy Color werebackward compatible with the monochrome Game Boy models.[58][59]